AdobeDocs/commerce-marketplace/src/pages/guides/sellers/profile-information.md

 ## Contact info

+Your contact information shows your Mage ID, your Adobe ID, and any Adobe IMS organizations you are currently associated with per your login.
-Your contact information includes your address, phone number, and PayPal email address.
+Your contact information also includes your address, phone number, and PayPal email address.
 As part of the registration process, you must enter a valid PayPal email, even if your extensions are available for free on Commerce Marketplace.
-Magento sends your revenue share payment to your PayPal account.
+Adobe Commerce sends your revenue share payment to your PayPal account.

 ![Contact information](_images/account-information.png)